Division of Corporation Finance

 The Division does not evaluate the merits of any transaction or determine whether an investment is appropriate for any investor.
 The Division’s review process is not a guarantee that the disclosure is complete and accurate — responsibility for complete and accurate disclosure lies with the company and others involved in the preparation of a company’s filings.

-The Division performs its primary review responsibilities through twelve offices staffed with approximately 80 percent of the Division’s employees.
-The members of these twelve offices have specialized industry, accounting, and disclosure expertise.
-The Division assigns filings by companies in a particular industry to one of the twelve Assistant Director Offices listed below.
+The Division performs its primary review responsibilities through 11 offices staffed with approximately 80 percent of the Division’s employees.
+The members of these 11 offices have specialized industry, accounting, and disclosure expertise.
+The Division assigns filings by companies in a particular industry to one of the 11 Assistant Director Offices listed below.
 Generally, the Division has staffed the offices with 25 to 35 professionals, primarily accountants and lawyers.
 We show each company’s office assignment in EDGAR following the basic company information that precedes the company’s filing history.

 An Associate Director oversees each Assistant Director Office.
 The Deputy Director and the Director oversee the entire filing review process.